Pullikkaran Staraa Movie Review: Manages To Shine At Parts!

 Verdict

 Pullikkaran Staraa manages to shine at parts.
 There are some good moments in the film, which would bring a smile on your faces.
 But, the film heavily depends too much on such scattered moments and thus testing the patience of the audiences.
-The film is a watchable one but fails to go that extra mile.
+The film definitely is a watchable one but fails to go an extra mile.